- Upgrading from Coveo for Salesforce V2 to V3

 - In Setup, next to your Coveo package, click Configure to access the Coveo for Salesforce Configuration page (Platform Tools > Apps > Installed packages).

-- Ensure you have a search interface in your organization (see Inserting Coveo Components in Salesforce).
+- Ensure that you have a search interface in your organization (see Inserting Coveo Components in Salesforce).

 - Access your search interface, and open your browser console in the Network tab.